patobelardo/dtconcontainers/README.md

 Once you have connectivity, there are some changes I needed to do.

->This is setting WMI to everyone and MSDTC to use No Authentication.
+>This is changing WMI access to everyone and MSDTC to use No Authentication.
 This was intended for test purposes and needed to be fixed.

 #### DNS suffix